 Once the integration is configured, PagerDuty can turn any security or license policy alert into an incident report.
 This is useful to:

-- Proactively manage security and compliance across the software development and release lifecycle.
+- Proactively manage security and compliance across the software development and software distribution lifecycle.
 Receive early notifications within PagerDuty on vulnerabilities and compliance violations impacting artifacts, builds and components before releasing to production.

 - Customize notifications and configure granular policies within JFrog Xray based on the type of violation, severity and receive notifications on repositories, builds or release bundles of interest.